-The Human Resources Committee is accountable to make recommendations for consideration by the board of directors for all human resources planning, and the total compensation system of the credit union.
-Five directors serve on this committee and they met twice in 2019.
+The Human Resources Committee is accountable to make recommendations for consideration by the Board of Directors for all human resources planning, and the total compensation system of the credit union.
+Five Directors serve on this committee and they met once in 2020.